project-89/PSI89v1/README.md

 1. Launch the Reality Glitcher
 2. Run a basic reality scan of your surroundings
 3. Note any anomalies or patterns that stand out
+4. Open the Mind Mirror for further analysis
-4. Connect Mind Mirror to map your neural response
+5. Connect Mind Mirror to map your neural response
-5. Share your findings in the [Discord](https://discord.gg/project89)
+6. Share your findings in the [Discord](https://discord.gg/project89)

 ## ⚠️ Reality Hacker's Note